Skip to main content

 Setting up a VLAN

-Once the servers come up, we can convert the interfaces to either hybrid bonded and attach the management VLAN (50).
+Once the servers come up, you can convert the interfaces to hybrid bonded and attach the management VLAN (50).

 To do this, go to the Networking > Layer 2 VLAN option in the navigation menu.